Table of contents

 Britta Gustafson (she / her)

 Britta has been a DU member since 2013.
 She works as a content strategist and product manager at A1M Solutions, a small government contractor that works with the Centers for Medicare and Medicaid Services.
-She is also a harpist, Wikipedia editor, and volunteer for a police accountability organization.
-As a trash enthusiast, she is hoping to learn to repair small electronics and refinish furniture when DU reopens in a new physical space.
+She is also a harpist and Wikipedia editor.
+As a trash enthusiast, she is hoping to learn to repair small electronics and refinish furniture.

 Aiyesha Ma